dylanirlbeck/tailwind-ppx/README.md

 ### Relevant commands

 - `esy build` -> Builds the project
+- `esy format` -> Formats the entire project with `ocamlformat` and `refmt`
 - `esy watch` -> Watches for changes to Reason/OCaml files in the entire project, including in the `/test` directory
 - `esy test_native` -> Runs the native tests (in `test/native`)
 - `esy test_bs` -> Runs the BuckleScript tests (in `test/bucklescript`)

+> Note that if you pull requests are not formatted properly, or the `esy.lock`
+> is out-of-date, GitHub actions will automatically format your code by pushing
+> up a new commit.

 ### Releasing